AMPSSIE/ampssie.github.io/docs/docs/TechnicalReferences/StaticWeakForm.md

 The implemented Material Point Method (MPM) code is based on a number of published papers that describe fully the underlying continuum mechanics framework, include the weak form of the governing equilibrium equations.
 In particular, Charlton _et al._’s 2017 Generalised Interpolation Material Point Method paper [@charlton2017igimp] provides the scientific basis of the code.
 Key aspects of the formulation are described below.

-## Strong statement of equilbrium
+## Strong statement of equilibrium

-The strong form equilibrium equation is the condition that must be satisfied at all points within a continuum body.
-Here a strong form equilibrium equation for the balance of linear momentum in the current configuration of the body can be expressed as
+The strong form equilibrium equation is the condition that must be satisfied at all points within a continuum body, $\Omega$.
+For solid mechanics problems, the strong form equilibrium equation for the balance of linear momentum in the current configuration of the body, which has been subject to some motion, $\varphi$, can be expressed as

 $$
 \nabla \sigma_{ij} - f^b_i = \rho \ddot{u} \qquad \text{in} \qquad \varphi(\Omega)
 $$

-subject to
+where $\sigma_{ij}$ is the Cauchy stress in the material, $f_i^b$ are the body forces (such as gravitational loads acting on the solid body), $\rho$ is the density of the material and $\ddot{u}$ is acceleration.
+The equilibrium equation is subject to boundary Neumann (traction) and Dirichlet (displacement) constraints

 $$
     t_{i} = \sigma_{ij} n_j \qquad \text{on} \qquad \varphi(\partial\Omega_N)